 877-647-7397 ext.
 2, www.mississippiexplorer.com.

 MOUNT LA CROSSE SKI AREA: Downhill skiing and snowboarding, chair lifts, tows, races, rentals, instructions and run for all ability levels.
 608-788-0044, www.mtlacrosse.com.

 MYRICK HIXON ECOPARK: The EcoPark Center encourages exploratory playtime with nature.
 Check out an EcoPack to discover the marsh trails and Hixon Forest or play-learn-play in the Nature Nook!
 Find the perfect

 ecogift in the Gift Shop and inquire about our programs for all ages.
 Memberships and facility rental available.
 Open year round at 789 Myrick Park Drive, La Crosse, WI.
 Call 608-784-0303 or www.mhecopark.org.

-NORSKEDALEN: “The Norwegian Valley”, an authentic Norwegian Homestead, over 6 miles of nature trails, an arboretum, exhibits, and Thrune Visitors Center.
+NORSKEDALEN: An authentic Norwegian Homestead, over 6 miles of nature trails, an arboretum, exhibits, and Thrune Visitors Center.
 Many special events.
 Located between La Crosse & Westby, WI, off Hwy 14, Coon Valley, 608-452-3424, www.norskedalen.org.